ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 +--------------+   +---------+   +-----------+
 ```

-These are the available parameters of a set output featurehese are the available parameters of a set output feature
+These are the available parameters of the set output feature

 - `reduce_inputs` (default `sum`): defines how to reduce an input that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
 - `dependencies` (default `[]`): the output features this one is dependent on.
 For a detailed explanation refer to [Output Features Dependencies](#output-features-dependencies).
 - `reduce_dependencies` (default `sum`): defines how to reduce the output of a dependent feature that is not a vector, but a matrix or a higher order tensor, on the first dimension 9second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`, `max`, `concat` (concatenates along the first dimension), `last` (returns the last vector of the first dimension).
 - `loss` (default `{type: sigmoid_cross_entropy}`): is a dictionary containing a loss `type`.
 The available loss `type` is `sigmoid_cross_entropy`.

-These are the available parameters of a set output feature decoderhese are the available parameters of a set output feature decoder
+These are the available parameters of a set output feature decoder

 - `fc_layers` (default `None`): it is a list of dictionaries containing the parameters of all the fully connected layers.
 The length of the list determines the number of stacked fully connected layers and the content of each dictionary determines the parameters for a specific layer.
 The available parameters for each layer are: `fc_size`, `norm`, `activation`, `dropout`, `initializer` and `regularize`.
 If any of those values is missing from the dictionary, the default one specified as a parameter of the decoder will be used instead.
 - `num_fc_layers` (default 0): this is the number of stacked fully connected layers that the input to the feature passes through.
 Their output is projected in the feature's output space.